dtran556/cse15l-lab-reports/lab-2.md

 By Daniel Tran

 ## Part 1: Creating a Web Server:
-In this part of the lab, we are creating a web server called ```StringServer``` and has the ability to add strings to a list and will
+In this part of the lab, we are creating a web server called ```StringServer``` and has the ability to add strings to a list and will return the list of strings added and display them on to the server.